tvooo/tp2/7-experiments.md

 ### Iteration 2 --- Talking to the ride

-While the first iteration implement video ethnography in ways already practised [e.g. @spinney2011; @ia; @mcilvenny], the second iteration adds another component: the active involvement of the researcher.
+While the first iteration implements video ethnography in ways already practised [e.g. @spinney2011; @ia; @mcilvenny], the second iteration adds another component: the active involvement of the researcher.
 In this case, the researcher takes part in the ride.
 This does not only add an exterior view (what anthropologists would call an "etic" view) to the representation (the recorded video); it also puts the researcher in the context of action and brings the methodology closer to the master/apprentice model advocated by @beyer.
 In this iteration, the participant does not simply think aloud; she is on a phone call with the researcher, which allows the latter to ask specific contextual questions.

 #### Setup